CHN-beta/ovito/doc/manual/reference/pipelines/visual_elements/voxel_grid.rst

   :width: 30%
   :align: right

-This visual element renders the voxel grid as a solid object showing just the voxel cells on the outer boundaries of the domain.
-Note that by default the voxel cells will all appear gray, because they do not have a color assigned to them yet.
+This visual element renders the voxel grid as a solid object showing just the grid cells on the outer boundaries of the domain.
+Note that, by default, the voxel cells will all appear gray, because they do not have a color assigned to them yet.
 You can use the :ref:`particles.modifiers.color_coding` modifier to given them a color and visualize a numeric field quantity associated with the grid cells as in this example.